hbradleyiii/ww/README.rst

 website's apache virtual host configuration file.
 It can set up a new virtual host file using the default template and replacing certain placeholders with relevant settings.
 Currently, there are placeholders for the domain, htdocs directory, and the access and error log directories.
+A ``Vhost`` class is initialized like a normal ``WWFile``.

+If the vhost file already exists, you can call ``Vhost.parse`` to attempt to retieve the domain, htdocs directory, and log directory.

+Calling the ``Vhost.create`` method will create the file using the data from the template with the placeholders applied.

 The default template is a generic website template with basic compression and caching settings turned on.
 It also redirects www.* to the original domain.